tonyzhangmy/group3-NBA-player-analysis/README.md

   * analysis: Process the data we got, including PCA and k-means.
   * visualization: Plot and visualize the results.

-## How to run the code:

 ### Some figures are in the format of .html which can't be showed inline on Jupyternotebook.
-So we attach the link here.
+So we attached the link here.

 [3D PCA categorizing Slider](https://plot.ly/~swishan/16)
 ![](https://github.com/tonyzhangmy/group3-NBA-player-analysis/blob/master/data/data_cleaned/plots/3D.png)